 Report by Daniel Mortlock:

-After our scheduled opposition for today, Bassingbourn, pulled out on the grounds that they (or at least their organiser, our own James Robinson) are on holiday, Rahul Jhawar thus offered to assemble a charity side as part of his efforts to support Save The Rhino.
-We thus found ourselves taking on "Rahul's Rhinos", a side that was mostly drawn from St Giles's junior ranks before being embellished with three Remnants (Tom, Neil and Saurav) who may - or may not - feel a sense of kinship with creatures whose "outline is characterised by a pronounced hump", are "sedentary, semi-social and territorial" but "communicate vocally, using a wide range of sounds from squeaking to snarling or wailing", "routinely rest during the hottest part of the day" and are "sedentary, semi-social and territorial", but "are surprisingly agile and can run very fast, up to 40 km/h for short periods".
+After our scheduled opposition for today, Bassingbourn, pulled out on the grounds that they (or at least their organiser, our own James Robinson) are on holiday, Rahul Jhawar offered to assemble a charity side as part of his efforts to support Save The Rhino.
+We thus found ourselves taking on "Rahul's Rhinos", a side that was mostly drawn from St Giles's junior ranks before being embellished with three Remnants (Tom, Neil and Saurav) who may - or may not - feel a sense of kinship with creatures whose "outline is characterised by a pronounced hump", are "sedentary, semi-social and territorial", who "communicate vocally, using a wide range of sounds from squeaking to snarling or wailing" and "routinely rest during the hottest part of the day", but "are surprisingly agile and can run very fast, up to 40 km/h for short periods".

 For the first time in living memory we lost the toss and so, predictably, were invited to field.
 Any hopes we had of harvesting some cheap wickets - Rahul had claimed it was a side mainly of bowlers - were dashed in Joe White's first over, which saw one of Rahul's younger Rhnios hit four boundaries, each from a different type of shot.
 Next over Neil also hit a dismissive boundary off Max Ayliffe (2/33), before being bowled having scored almost half as many runs (4 vs. 9) from 6 balls as he managed from 47 balls last week.
 Joe (1/25) also dismissed a Remnant, having Tom brilliantly caught behind by Martin Heginbottom, standing up to the stumps; but otherwise the batters were dominant for the next hour.